FarmProgrammer/Apotheosis-World/Holy Kingdom of Santerra/Sancterra.md

 - **Social Structure:** Sancterra follows a traditional feudalistic society with the difference that there is no social distinction between Bourgeoise and Nobles.
 The king is seen as the head of the church.
 - **Language(s):** [[Palces]].
 - **Religion(s):** Sancterra follows the religion of [[Alhaorism]] but some regions still hold older more shamanistic [[Portuzian]] beliefs, while officially outlawed they remain in ways that are difficult to crack down on.
 Many customs stem from those original local beliefs unbeknowns even to many who perform those customs.
-- **Culture:** What are the customs, traditions, and arts of the people?
-What are their values and beliefs?
+- **Culture:** The fine print of culture changes by region but by in large the values are fairly homogenized throughout the country.
+Those being family, community and the ability to protect those.
 - **Holidays and Festivals:** Primarily varies by province as conquered lands are allowed to maintain their own celebrations.

 ## **III.
 History and Lore**